elsaburren/website/README.md

 This template's pages are php files (this allows us to include_once the tab menu and footer from separate html files).
 So to display the website, a php interpreter is required.

-Note that the logo.png is included in the myTabs.html.
+Note that the logo.png is included in myTabs.html.

 Have fun!